Continuing Education Activity

 A skin island is typically harvested with the donor muscle.
 Hartrampf described the zones of TRAM flap blood supply to the overlying skin.
 Zone I is directly overlying the rectus muscle.
 Zone II is across the midline; zones III and IV are the ipsilateral and contralateral lateral skin of the flap, respectively.
 However, the deep inferior epigastric artery does not reliably perfuse the contralateral abdominal skin, and often it gets harvested for a free flap as two separate hemi-abdominal flaps.
 Therefore, zones I and III are the more reliable skin islands.
 This classification was modified by Ninkovic and Holm to have Zone I directly on muscle and zone II adjacent lateral zone as it more closely relates to the free flap morphology.

-Acquired breast defects following treatment of breast cancer are the most common indication for reconstruction, although it is also common for patients with BRCA1/2 or other genetic predisposition to have a bilateral mastectomy and reconstruction.
+Acquired breast defects following treatment of breast cancer are the most common indication for reconstruction.
+However, it is also common for patients with BRCA1/2 or other genetic predisposition to have a bilateral mastectomy and reconstruction.
 Patients should receive counsel regarding the relative risks and benefits of implant-based and autologous breast reconstruction and other donor site options before choosing a free TRAM reconstruction.

 Patients should receive counseling on the options for breast reconstruction, including the option not to under a reconstructive procedure.
 The risks specific to free tissue transfer should be disclosed to the patient, including flap problems and donor site complications.

 The abdominal skin island is designed as an ellipse, similar to an abdominoplasty incision.
 A low, transverse incision and a supraumbilical, transverse incision complete the ellipse.
 Dissection proceeds superficial to the external oblique fascia from lateral to medial until the lateral row of deep inferior epigastric perforators is encountered.
 At this point, the fascia is incised lateral to the perforator row.
-The skin and subcutaneous tissue are then similarly elevated from the contralateral side, crossing the midline, until the identification of the medial row of perforators.
+The skin and subcutaneous tissue are then similarly elevated from the contralateral side, crossing the midline until the medial row of perforators is identified.
 The medial fascia is incised at this level.
 Depending on which variety of free TRAM (MS-0 to 3 differing amounts of muscle are taken with the flap).
 The rectus muscle gets divided at the superior and inferior edge of the skin incision.
 The DIEA is then dissected to its origin off the iliac.
 After preparing the recipient site, the vessel is clipped and divided.

 The internal mammary artery and vein are the preferred recipient vessels for autologous breast reconstruction.
 The most common access point for the vessels is between the third and fourth ribs, which can be spared or partially removed to expose the vessels.